British Rail Class 140: Operations

-140001 at Shrewsbury between driver training runs on the Central Wales line on 4 December 1981.
+140001 at between driver training runs on the Central Wales line in 1981.

 During June 1981, the Class 140 testbed received a relatively high-profile launch covered by the national press.
 Initial testing with the Class 140 uncovered an issue with its detectability by track circuits, this was reliable resolved by swapping the material of the brake blocks from a composite to iron.
 Two less easily addressable drawbacks were the high level of noise generated during transit, particularly on older jointed rails, which was a consequence of the railbus's direct connection between the underframe and suspension with the body that transmitted impact forces across the body.
 It was also observed that the inclusion of strengthening members in the mass-produced bus body added significantly to the overall production cost, which eliminated much of the cost advantage that was the primarily goal of the type.

 During its trial period, the Class 140 toured various lines across the UK.
 It later functioned as a demonstration unit for the incoming fleet based on the type, the Class 141.
 By 1985, the unit was in use as a driver training vehicle.
 From September 1986, the set was allocated to Neville Hill.
 By 1994, prior to being sold, the unit was kept at Neville Hill depot as a parts donor.